 You must submit all required documents by the closing date of the announcement with your application package.

-If you want to be considered for positions outside of the USAJOBS application process, visit OPM's Schedule A Hiring Authority.
+If you want to be considered for positions outside of the USAJOBS application process, visit OPM's Schedule A Hiring Authority or our NIH Jobseekers with Disabilities page.

 For more information, review USAJOBS Individuals with disabilities resources.